Top 14: Economic strength of the clubs

+As of 2024, Top 14 income from TV rights was ahead of European peers.

-Over recent years, the Top 14 has seen the economic strength of its clubs rise significantly.
+In the years to 2010 the Top 14 saw the economic strength of its clubs rise significantly.
 Aided by high attendance, large television rights contracts, public subsidies and the rise of the euro exchange rate, Top 14 clubs have seen their overall spending budget increase significantly.
 In 2011–2012, four clubs had a budget over 20 million euros: Toulouse (33), Clermont (24), Racing Métro [now Racing 92] (22), Stade Francais (21).

 The average salary of players in the Top 14 was estimated to have risen, in 2010, to $153,700 (compared to $123,000 in the English Premiership).
 The wealth of the Top 14 clubs has led them to attract a large number of international players, and to build teams with more strength in depth (in 2011, Top 14 clubs could have as many as 45 players, compared to 33 for Leicester Tigers, 2010 Premiership winner).

-Two recent changes in regulation threatened to limit this economic growth.
+Two changes in regulation threatened to limit this economic growth.
 First, the French government repealed the law known as DIC (Droit à l'Image Collectif) on 1 July 2010.
 This law had allowed all member clubs in French professional sports organisations to treat 30% of each player's salary as image rights.
 This portion of player salaries was thus exempt from France's high payroll and social insurance taxes.

 Second, to control the growth of club spending, the LNR introduced a salary cap in the Top 14 in the 2010–11 season.
 Under the provisions of the cap, team payrolls were limited to €8 million.
 This is in addition to an existing requirement that wage bills be no more than 50% of a team's turnover.
 However, the €8 million cap was 5% greater than the highest official wage bill in the 2009–10 Top 14, and was well above the English Premiership's then-current £4 million cap.
 For the 2011–2012 season, the LNR raised the salary cap to €8.7 million.
 Since then, the cap has risen still further, to €10 million starting in 2013–14 and continuing through 2015–16.
 Additionally, the cap now excludes youth players whose salaries are no more than €50,000.